canonical/ubuntu-cloud-docs/aws/aws-how-to/instances/data-science-stack-on-ec2.rst

 We are using a G4DN instance type to leverage the GPU, required for machine learning training and inference.

-Learn more about Canonical Data Science Stack in our `press release post`_.
+Learn more about Canonical Data Science Stack in our `press release post`_ and our `official documentation`_.

 Launch a GPU-EC2 instance (G4DN instance family)
 ------------------------------------------------